krbz999/babonus/README.md

 <p>You can set the bonus to act as an aura within a set range or within a template created by an item, and define if the aura should apply to allied targets, enemy targets, or all within range or within the template, and whether it applies to the owner or not.</p>
 <p>The bonus is applied when another token actor makes a relevant roll.
 The module never makes use of token movement to calculate ranges, so the usage of auras and templates is incredibly lightweight.</p>
 <p>You can configure a list of effect statuses that prevent the aura from affecting targets and the owner (such as if the source of the aura is dead or unconscious).
 The Keys button in the builder will help you pick out statuses from those that exist on the token HUD.
 The field itself is not validated; if you are able to give an effect a status of your own choosing, that is respected as well; simply write the status in the field.</p>
+<p>Lastly, you can configure a non-template aura to require direct line of sight from the source token to the rolling token's actor, or to require an unobstructed path of movement.</p>

 <h3><strong>Item-Specific Bonuses</strong></h3>
 <p>For any bonus created on an item (spell, feature, weapon, etc.), if that bonus does not produce a valid aura of any kind, you may toggle it in the Build-a-Bonus to only apply to that item in question.
 This is good for any unique weapons for example that have certain properties that should apply only to themselves.</p>